Filemon Lagman: CPP Manila-Rizal party secretary; 1978 Batasang Pambansa election

 Ka Popoy was elected secretary of the Manila-Rizal Regional Party Committee of the CPP in the mid-1970s and spearheaded the broad formation which challenged the Marcos dictatorship in the 1978 Batasang Pambansa election.
 The Central Committee of the CPP admonished Ka Popoy and the whole regional committee for advocating participation in the elections because it ran counter to the party's election boycott and preference for rural armed struggle against the dictatorship.
 Ka Popoy was thus confined to a safe house while the Central Committee prepared for an inquiry into the issue, with Edgar Jopson succeeding him as Manila-Rizal's acting party secretary in July 1978.
 Ka Popoy was only able to return at the helm of the Manila-Rizal Regional Party Committee after the People Power Revolution in 1986.
 Despite his differences with the central leadership, Ka Popoy continued to strengthen revolutionary work in the capital.

-At the height of the CPP split, Lagman wrote the biggest critique on CPP founding chair Jose Maria Sison's book Philippine Society and Revolution—the Counter-theses composed of Counter-Thesis 1 (PSR: A Semi-feudal Alibi for Protracted War, PPDR: Class Line vs. Mass Line and PPW: A New-Type Revolution of the Wrong Type) and Counter-Thesis 2 (On the Reorientation of the Party Work and the Reorganization of the Party Machinery).
+At the height of the CPP split, Lagman wrote the biggest critique on CPP founding chair Jose Maria Sison's book Philippine Society and Revolution—the Counter-theses composed of Counter-Thesis 1 (PSR: A Semi-feudal Alibi for Protracted War, PPDR: Class Line vs. Mass Line and PPW: A New-Type Revolution of the Wrong Type) and Counter-Thesis 2 (On the Reorientation of the Party Work, the Reorganization of the Party Machinery, and Regarding the Tactical Slogan of the Current Situation).
 Lagman argued in his critique that Philippine society was capitalist in a backward and underdeveloped way, rather than being semi-feudal and semi-colonial.
 Lagman thus posited that a workers-led revolution must be waged to dismantle capitalism, instead of a protracted people's war from the countryside.

 Bukluran ng Manggagawang Pilipino; Sanlakas

-In 1991, he split with the CPP to form Bukluran ng Manggagawang Pilipino (BMP) and the multi-sectoral group Sanlakas.
+In 1991, he split with the CPP to form the aboveground union Bukluran ng Manggagawang Pilipino (BMP) and the multi-sectoral group Sanlakas.
 He also led the formation of the Partido ng Manggagawang Pilipino (Filipino Workers' Party), an underground revolutionary socialist party, which, after his death, merged with the Sosyalistang Partido ng Paggawa (Socialist Party of Labor) and the Partido para sa Proletaryong Demokrasya (Party for Proletarian Democracy).
-He was assassinated in 2001.